Two new kinds of numbers and related divisibility results

 Here are the values of $S_0,S_1,\ldots,S_{12}$ respectively:

 Now we list the polynomials $S_0(x),\ldots,S_5(x)$:

 Applying the Zeilberger algorithm via {\tt Mathematica 9}, we get the following recurrence for $(S_n)_{n\gs0}$:

-which is more complicated than the recurrence relation (1.3) for $(R_n)_{n\gs0}$.
+which looks more complicated than the recurrence relation (1.3) for $(R_n)_{n\gs0}$.
 Also, the Zeilberger algorithm could yield a very complicated third-order recurrence for the polynomial sequence $(S_n(x))_{n\gs0}$.
-Despite the complicated recurrences for $(S_n)_{n\gs0}$ and $(S_n(x))_{n\gs0}$, we are able to establish the following result which looks interesting.
+Despite these complicated recurrences, we are able to establish the following result which looks interesting.

 \proclaim{Theorem 1.4} {\rm (i)} For any positive integer $n$, we have

 and

 {\rm (ii)} For any prime $p>3$, we have